yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 See Control.\_\_init\_\_ for the comments of the parameters.
 See scripts in folder **demos** for more examples.

-uiautomation only starts to search the control when you first call a control's method or property that indirectly calls Control.Element.
-If Control.Element is None, uiautomation searches the control in the control tree by the properties you supply. uiautomation will raise a LookupError exception if it can't find the control in uiautomation.TIME_OUT_SECOND(default 10 seconds).
+Control.Element returns the low level COM object [IUIAutomationElement](https://docs.microsoft.com/en-us/windows/desktop/api/uiautomationclient/nn-uiautomationclient-iuiautomationelement), Almost all methods and properties of Control are implemented via IUIAutomationElement COM API and Win32 API. when calling a control's method or property that indirectly calls Control.Element and Control.Element is None, uiautomation starts to search the control by the properties you supply. uiautomation will raise a LookupError exception if it can't find the control in uiautomation.TIME_OUT_SECOND(default 10 seconds).
+Control.Element will has a valid value if uiautomation finds the control successfully.
 You can use Control.Exists(maxSearchSeconds, searchIntervalSeconds) to check whether a control Exists, this function doesn't raise any exception.
-Control.Element will has a valid value if the control exists.
-Call Control.Refind or Control.Exists to make Control.Element invalid again and uiautomation will starts a new search in the control tree.
+Call Control.Refind or Control.Exists to make Control.Element invalid again and uiautomation will starts a new search.

 For example:
 ```python